todorovc/ghost_blog/readme.md

 This command builds the Docker image using the specified Dockerfile, logs in to the Azure Container Registry, and pushes the built Docker image to the registry.

-6.  az aks get-credentials --resource-group myResourceGroup --name myAKSCluste
+6.  az aks get-credentials --resource-group myResourceGroup --name myAKSCluster

 7. Deploy pvc. kubectl apply -f ghost-pvc.yaml